Healing, Mechanical Loading, and Water-harvesting with Integument Structures and their Biomimetic Applications

 Fig. 2, a scanning electron micrograph taken of the three conditions tested, shows that, as the concentration increases, we see an increase in disruption of the fiber network, creating regions of densely packed fibers and regions with RBCs interlaced in between fibers; this causes irregularities in the network’s overall structure.

 What was further observed by the researchers from these micrographs was that the diameter of the fibers constituting the network also increased in the presence of RBCs allowing the fibers to be more flexible.
 Therefore, RBCs’ high deformability allows for the formation of a more favorable network formation as heterogeneity is favorable for the fibrin network.
 If weakness or fault occurs in the network, then it will not be able to propagate throughout the whole structure due to insufficient energy and so will stop after encountering an obstacle within the structure.
 Therefore, the fibrin network will not fail as a whole.
 Thus, even if the platelet clot after forming is put under stress, will be supported by a heterogeneous fibrin network that allows it to withstand the impact (to a certain degree) and keep the wound blocked.
-In addition, the study, “Structural hierarchy governs fibrin gel ” conducted in 2010 further discusses the hierarchical nature of the fibrin network; it explains how the fiber’s 80 % water content contributes to its flexibility and is the cause for its behavior like a simple semiflexible elastic beam when it is in a tightly coupled bundle of protofibrils.
+In addition, the study, “Structural hierarchy governs fibrin gel mechanics” conducted in 2010 further discusses the hierarchical nature of the fibrin network; it explains how the fiber’s 80 % water content contributes to its flexibility and is the cause for its behavior like a simple semiflexible elastic beam when it is in a tightly coupled bundle of protofibrils.
 In addition, the fibers were found to be “100-fold more flexible to bending than anticipated based on their large diameter” and compared with other biopolymers they essentially “stiffen when stretched” which explains their resilience under deformation (Piechocka et al., 2010), enabling the network to serve its function of reinforcing platelet plugs and adding strength to the scabs covering the wound.

-In general, wound healing is a difficult physiological trait to study, especially in living in the wild due to its practicality as well as ethical concerns.
+In general, wound healing is a difficult physiological trait to study, especially in living organisms in the wild due to its practicality as well as ethical concerns.
 Therefore, only the mammalian healing process has been vigorously tested upon as well as a few other vertebrate groups.
 What is interesting to note, highlighted by Yokoyama and others in their 2018 study, is that most mammals excluding the spiny African mouse and mammal fetuses, respond to injury through wound healing or repair, whilst amphibians deal with the wound through the regeneration of the skin avoiding scarring.
 Yokoyama’s team (2018) found that amphibian skin may rapidly re-epithelialize after an injury, rapid enough that within 24 hours their dermis-free epidermis was able to recover and completely enclose the wound.

 This process seen in mammals may take up to 10 days or more.
 After the epidermis covers over the amphibian’s wound, dedifferentiation occurs where the underlying subcutaneous myofibrillar proteins, muscles and layers become disorganized around the wound allowing blastema-like cells to accumulate directly under the epidermis (Yokoyama et al., 2018).
 The study further stated that only after regeneration of the layers and glands around the wound is complete will the subcutaneous organization restore, leaving the skin scar-less.
 This in comparison to mammals is a very different process as re-epithelization happens in the third phase of healing, only after hemostasis where the wound is blocked, and a structured fibrin network is synthesized.